-3022 Wood Turning (Spring-odd years)
+3022 Wood Turning

 Prerequisite: INDT 2013.
 Principles of cylinder turning; chuck and faceplate problems.

 3123 Advanced Computer Aided Drafting

 Prerequisite: INDT 2113 or consent of instructor.
 Continuation of introduction to CAD with emphasis on evaluation of machine drawings, architectural drawings, and pictorial drawings as to their CAD possibilities.
 Customizing CAD menus will be taught.